Power BI Clustered Column Chart is used to display vertical bars of multiple data regions (Measures) against single Metric.

 Hover over any vertical bar will show you the Tool-tip of Country Name, Customer Occupation, and Sales Amount

-Let me do some quick formatting to this Clustered Column Chart
+Let me do some quick formatting to this Power BI Clustered Column Chart

 NOTE: Formatting options for both Column Chart and Clustered Column Chart are same.
 So, I suggest you to refer Format Column Chart article to understand the steps involved in formatting the Clustered Columns.